Night owls tend to die younger (but smoking and alcohol are to blame) - breaking latest news - Breaking Latest News

 At night more alcohol and smoke

-Previous studies had suggested that night owls have a higher risk of mortality and a tendency to prefer riskier behaviors .
+Previous studies had suggested that night owls have a higher mortality risk and a tendency to prefer riskier behaviors .
 In this research it seems that a greater possibility of an early death is not directly due to the chronotype, but to what life as a night owl entails.
-‘The increased risk of mortality associated with being a night owl appears to be mainly due to alcohol and tobacco consumption compared to morning people,’ says lead author, Christer Hublin, of the Finnish Institute of Occupational Health in Helsinki.
+‘The increased mortality risk associated with being a night owl appears to be mainly due to the consumption of alcohol and tobacco compared to morning people,’ says lead author, Christer Hublin, of the Finnish Institute of Occupational Health in Helsinki.

 The risks of night work